Le Cloître ouvert

 The Albert Le Grand conference room and the Foyer food service area make an ideal pairing for mixing business time with relaxation.
 The Foyer has a bar area which may also be converted into a meeting room for small groups.

-The rooms have all the equipment necessary for hosting businesses: WiFi, video projection, audio equipment (other technical equipment available on request).
+The rooms have all the equipment necessary for hosting businesses: WiFi, video projection, live visio-conference and rebroadcast, audio equipment (other technical equipment available on request).

-In keeping with the Couvent des Dominicains building dating back to the XIXth Century and reworked in 2008 by the architect Jean-Marie Duthilleul, the Open Cloister stands in elegant harmony with the old building, with its Art Deco style.
+In keeping with the Couvent des Dominicains building dating back to the XIXth Century and reworked in 2008 by the architects Jean-Marie Duthilleul and Benoit Ferré, the Open Cloister stands in elegant harmony with the old building, with its Art Deco style.

 The cloister’s architecture and interior have been designed to create a light, open space.
 The high-ceilinged atrium and large windows that look out onto the garden - the central area of the cloister - make for an even lighter, more tranquil ambience.